Are your investments suitable?

 Under the know your client rules there are a few key things investment professionals and companies must know before they can recommend investments

-- Investment Knowledge.
-How knowledgeable are you about investment concepts, information, strategies and ideas?
-It’s probably inappropriate for investors with very little knowledge to invest in very complex investments like hedge funds and option strategies.
+- Investment knowledge.
+How knowledgeable are you about investment concepts, information, strategies, and ideas?
+It’s probably inappropriate for investors with very little knowledge to invest in very complex investments like hedge funds and options strategies.

 - Financial stability.
 Theoretically, the more financially stable you are, the better you are to withstand risk in a portfolio.